-EEDM 425-Professional Internship in Elementary Education (15).
+- EEDM 425 Professional Internship in Elementary Education (15).
 Pr., Senior Standing, EEDM 300, EEDM 400.

-Students are placed in schools for supervised teaching experiences,

-EEDM 450-Analysis of Elementary Instructional Strategies (3).
+Students are placed in schools for supervised teaching experiences. - EEDM 450 Analysis of Elementary Instructional Strategies (3).
 Pr., EEDM 425.

 Patterns of elementary curriculum and organization for instruction including the analysis of previous laboratory experiences in education.
-Attention is given to implementation of systems approach in student's area of specialization.
+Attention is given to implementation of systems approach in student's area of specialization. - EDM 451 A Workshop in Education (Driver Education for Teachers of Educable Mentally Retarded Children).